-How Opus Art Supplies Fosters its Brand Identity and Awareness through Online Marketing
+How Opus Art Supplies Fosters Brand Identity Through Online Marketing

 Opus Art supplies has established itself as a leading retailer and producer of Art Supplies in Vancouver and across British Columbia.
 In Vancouver, the store has become ubiquitous among the art community (speaking confidently from experience as a member of this community).